StanfordASL/ASL-X-Plane-11-Platform-Deprecated/README.md

 - [ ] reimplement the sinusoid controller for data generation
 - [X] reimplement the data logger
 - [ ] improve code quality of the estimation stack
-- [ ] write a script to create a video/gif of an episode
+- [X] write a scripts and utilities to create a video/gif of an episode
+- [ ] add an episode termination condition if aircraft leaves runway
-- [ ] multi-episode trajectory runner with weights and biases logging
+- [X] multi-episode trajectory runner (with weights and biases logging)
 - [ ] figure out how to place obstacles on the runway
 - [ ] regress new taxinet model, the heading error estimates are too bad on this one
+- [X] make a note that the new datalogger starts at episode 0 not 1

+Nice-to-haves:
 - [ ] add utility to load parameter files as mappingproxytypes so that they are read only

-Nice-to-haves:

 - [ ] implement wrapper to conform to openai gym api specification
 - [ ] implement functionality to run the xplane_bridge as a ROS node